Ponjan

 Ponjan (ポンジャン), also known as Donjara, is a kids version of the table game mahjong played in Japan.
 Ponjan (also spelled Pom Jong in English) has three types of tiles: cars, boats and airplanes.Ponjan is a portmanteau of 'pon,' or 'pong,' the word for calling a triplet, and 'jan,' or 'jong,' the second syllable of the word mahjong.
 Donjara is the Bandai registered trademark version of this game, Donjara typically licenses franchises for specific licensed editions.
-The most well known edition being Doraemon, though Azumanga Donjara Daioh is likely the most well known video game adaptation.
 Takara Tomy also produces licensed versions of Ponjan, notably of Pokemon and Mickey Mouse.
 The game is played with 2 to 4 players.

 As of March 2021, Bandai Namco has sold 3.92 million units since 1984.

 Gameplay

 Ponjan

 Similar to Riichi Mahjong, players look to achieve a 'yaku,' or winning hand.
 In Ponjan, the basic yaku is 3 sets of 3 tiles, each set containing 3 of the same tile.
 Ponjan's starting hand is only 8 tiles as opposed to Riichi Mahjong's 13 tiles.

 As the name implies, Ponjan differs from Mahjong in that a player cannot chii, or call a run from the adjacent player's discard pile, they can pon however.
 Ponjan also contains joker tiles, which can substitute for one of the tiles in a set.

 The basic gameplay loop consists of drawing and discard a tile on one's own turn, or calling pon on another's turn and placing the set face up on the player's side of the table.